 Applications — Holiday Grants

 It usually takes between six and eight weeks for decisions to be made on applications.

-If you are awarded a grant, you will be expected to send us a report within three months of the trip having taken place.
+If you are awarded a grant, you will be expected to send us a short report on the trip within three months of it having taken place.

 Your report must include:

 - Confirmation that the grant has been spent on the purpose for which it was given — i.e. the trip that you told us about in your original application.
 If not, please explain.